-Prior to the internal appeal deadline, you may submit copies of all relevant documents, records, written comments, testimony, and other information to HSA Bank.
-The HRA is required to provide you with reasonable access to and copies of all documents, records, and other information related to the claim.
-When reviewing your internal appeal, HSA Bank will consider all relevant documents, records, comments, and other information that you have provided regarding the claim, regardless of whether such information was submitted or considered in the initial determination.
-If HSA Bank receives new or additional evidence that it considered, relied upon, or generated in connection with the claim, other than evidence that you have provided to it, you will be provided with this information and given a reasonable opportunity to respond to the evidence before the due date for HSA Bank's notice of final internal adverse benefit determination.
-Similarly, if HSA Bank identifies a new or additional reason for denying your claim, that new or additional reason will be disclosed to you, and you will be given a reasonable opportunity to respond to that new rationale before the due date for HSA Bank's notice of final internal adverse of final internal adverse benefit determination.
+Prior to the internal appeal deadline, participants may submit copies of all relevant documents, records, written comments, testimony, and other information to HSA Bank.
+The HRA is required to provide participants with reasonable access to and copies of all documents, records, and other information related to the claim.
+When reviewing an internal appeal, HSA Bank will consider all relevant documents, records, comments, and other information that participants have provided regarding the claim, regardless of whether such information was submitted or considered in the initial determination.
+If HSA Bank receives new or additional evidence that it considered, relied upon, or generated in connection with the claim, other than evidence that participants have provided to it, participants will be provided with this information and given a reasonable opportunity to respond to the evidence before the due date for HSA Bank's notice of final internal adverse benefit determination.
+Similarly, if HSA Bank identifies a new or additional reason for denying a claim, that new or additional reason will be disclosed to participants, and participants will be given a reasonable opportunity to respond to that new rationale before the due date for HSA Bank's notice of final internal adverse benefit determination.